Neilcon11/world-soccer-teams-tracker/README.md

 ## Current Limitations

 - The starter list has 10 countries only.
-- Feedback is not connected to a permanent database yet.
+- Feedback and ideas are not connected to a permanent database yet.
 - Rankings, captains, and scorer totals should still be reviewed periodically.
 - Without an API key, recent matches use local demo data.
 - There is no login, payments, ads, notifications, or full country catalog yet.